The Hulk, Bruce Banner, and Robert Oppenheimer

 As Doctor Bruce Banner tinkers with his latest creation in a 1964 multi-issue storyline from Tales to Astonish, he hears a noise in the hall and goes to investigate.
 “There was someone snooping outside the door,” he realizes.
 “Must be a spy!
 There he goes!”
 Banner takes off after the shadow but the chase causes too much stress on his body and he transforms into his alter ego, the Hulk.
 As the Hulk runs into the desert, the spy overpowers a night watchman and crawls into the robot that Banner had been working on.
 When morning arrives, the robot appears at the test site as scheduled, with everyone assuming it is Banner inside.

 By now the unconscious watchman has been discovered and revived.
 Since Bruce Banner was the only other person in the building, he immediately becomes a suspect in the attack.
-“He must have cracked up,” General Ross says.
+“He must have cracked up,” General Thaddeus “Thunderbolt” Ross concludes.
 “We can’t let him operate that super-powerful robot.
 It will be too dangerous.
 Quick, give the order to stop the test!”

 The Hulk recognizes the robot as the creation of Banner, fueling a determination to destroy it.
 Even the strength of the Green Goliath cannot dent the powerful suit, however, and the Hulk not only wears himself out but once again becomes Bruce Banner.

 “Don’t lie to me, boy!”
 Ross screams when Banner says that it wasn’t him inside the robot.
 “There was no spy and you know it!”
-When the robot is spotted making its way through the desert, Banner is cleared of attacking the night watchman but Thunderbolt Ross is not convinced of his innocence.
-“As far as I’m concerned, I still don’t trust you as far as I can throw you,” he tells Banner.
+When the robot is spotted making its way through the desert, Banner is cleared of attacking the night watchman.
+General Ross, however, is still not convinced of his innocence.
+“As far as I’m concerned, I still don’t trust you as far as I can throw you,” he says to Banner.
 “And I’m going to report my suspicions to the Pentagon.
 I don’t care how big a genius you’re supposed to be.”

 General Ross’ subsequent report is taken seriously.
 “I am aware that you are one of the top nuclear physicists in the nation today,” Major Glenn Talbot tells Bruce Banner upon his arrival from Washington, D.C.
 “And your services are vital to our defense effort.
 But the Pentagon sent me here to check out some disturbing rumors about you.”